worldpossible/RACHEL5/README.md

 cd emulewebservice/bin/
 ./install.sh
 # wait several minutes

-# we should revert datapost code to not change this because we have to change it back:
+# XXX we should revert datapost code to not change this because we have to change it back:
 sed -i '/php7.1-fpm.sock/ s/php7.1/php7.0/' /etc/nginx/sites-available/rachel.nginx.conf
 service nginx restart
+# the above happens when install_emulewebserver.sh copies over config/nginx/sites-available/rachel.nginx.conf

-# we should also stop datapost from inserting the webmail link because we end up with two:
+# XXX we should also stop datapost from inserting the webmail link because we end up with two:
 sed -i '0,/WEBMAIL/{/WEBMAIL/d}' /media/RACHEL/rachel/index.php
+# the above takes place in /opt/emulewebservice/bin/install_emulewebserver.sh

 # At this point webmail should work, but we have no module to show
 # to get that, we install some default modules: